Dorian3280/utils.py/README.txt

-non-exhaustive list of functions that can help once in a lifetime
+non-exhaustive list of functions and scripts that can help once in a lifetime